 There is no denying that paying taxes is on all of our minds, barely in a positive way!
 The truth is that tax law is complicated to a considerable degree, and that makes for some very amusing, and at times odd tax trivia.

-Keep reading to learn about some of the most interesting and fascinating things you most likely did not know regarding taxes.
+Keep reading to learn about some of the most interesting things you most likely did not know about taxes.

 Greater than 20 Percent of Paper Tax Returns have Errors.